 Observing Eq.
-(5), there are standard rounding-based approximate methods for this problem.
-An example is relaxation and random rounding algorithm [29], denoted by Alg.
-3. It relaxes Eq.
-(5) by replacing the fourth line of integer constraints with $0 \le y{\gamma}^p \le 1$ , and obtains a linear programming problem.
+(6), there are standard rounding-based approximate methods for this problem.
+An example is relaxation and random rounding [44].
+It relaxes Eq.
+(6) by replacing the fourth line of integer constraints with $0 \le y{\gamma}^p \le 1$ , and obtains a linear programming problem.
 We can solve it using the linear programming solver, and derive the optimal solution.
-Then, we round $y{\gamma}^p$ to zero or one probabilistically based on its fractional value.
-We use this method in the numerical evaluation of the proposed work and it produces very good results.
+Then, we round $y{\gamma}^{p}$ to zero or one probabilistically based on its fractional value.
+The algorithm for MT-LB is described in Algorithm 3.
+We use this method in the numerical evaluation of the proposed work.

-In the practical scenarios, many flows may burst in the network, and the controller is unable to provide exactmatch entries for each individual flow due to flow-table size constraint.
+In the practical scenarios, many flows may burst in the network, and the controller is unable to provide exact-match entries for each individual flow due to flow-table size constraint.
 To deal with this case and make our solution more practical, we will choose some switch pairs with less traffic amount, and deploy default paths for these flows.
 Meanwhile, the controller removes the exact-match rules for these flows so as to set aside some entries for accommodating potential arrival flows.

-VI.
-PERFORMANCE EVALUATION
+7 PERFORMANCE EVALUATION